HELLO New Year! Hello goals, intentions and probably decluttering!

-I’m also super excited, because this is the first year I am not feeling ANY pressure to declutter!
+I’m super excited, because this is the first year I am not feeling ANY pressure to declutter!

 I hope you are asking why, because I am briefly going to explain, and then I will send you on your way with 10 things to keep in mind while YOU are decluttering!

 In 2016, I decided to simplify our life, be intentional with my purchases and minimize clutter.
 (I’m telling you how long it’s been, not to pat myself on the back, or say you are behind the curve, but to show you that this lifestyle works and is not a fad or a trend.)